Dream SMP: Cultural impact

 The Dream SMP garnered a large following and a popular fandom, with hundreds of thousands of viewers turning up for live events.
+A panel during VidCon 2022 featuring 13 creators from the Dream SMP garnered a live audience of over 2,000 people, described as an exception within the convention that had otherwise been quieter since the previous year, in addition to 135 thousand viewers over livestream.
+Its fanbase consisted of a large portion of female and LGBTQ fans, particularly teenagers.
+Content creators and fans of the Dream SMP have been the subjects cringe culture.
+In September 2021, Benjamin Herold of The Hechinger Report said that the Dream SMP "helped millions of kids stay connected to the social world" during the COVID-19 pandemic.

 Its storylines are analyzed in documentary-style videos, such as those of MatPat, who describes the series as "narrative storytelling through the lens of gaming".
-Broderick also attributes the Dream SMP's unprecedented success to how its story is showcased, describing it as being "a profound idea [that] essentially turns viewers into their own directors, hopping through streams to see which version of the story they want to focus on".
-In September 2021, Benjamin Herold of The Hechinger Report said that the Dream SMP "helped millions of kids stay connected to the social world" during the COVID-19 pandemic.
+Broderick also attributed the Dream SMP's unprecedented success to how its story is showcased, describing it as being "a profound idea [that] essentially turns viewers into their own directors, hopping through streams to see which version of the story they want to focus on".

 The server's storylines have inspired fan art, fan fiction, animations, and online musicals.
 Although unusual for an online creator, Dream encouraged fan fiction to be written about him, stating that it ultimately helps his career.
 One notable fan creator is Sad-ist, an animator from the Philippines who illustrates events from the server's story set to music and dialogue clips.

-An offhand joke post on Tumblr made at the expense of the Dream SMP fandom led to the creation of a fan-made server with its own plot and lore, known as "Penis SMP".

 On July 24, 2021, the flag of L'Manburg was spotted at an anti-vaccine protest in London, next to a Donald Trump flag.

 In popular culture

-The Verge described the Dream SMP as a "worldwide phenomenon", with Dream SMP fans creating mass amounts of fan fiction, fan art (WolfytheWitch, SAD-ist, etc.) and fan songs (i.e. works from Derivakat, Precious Jewel Amor, kroh, Knight of Endale, Amanda Fagan etc.).
-A notable fan work, Heat Waves, which is a Dream SMP-related fan fiction series hosted on Archive of Our Own, reached the top three in kudos on the website.
-It is named after the song "Heat Waves" by Glass Animals, and is suggested to be one of the reasons the song topped the 2020 Triple J Hottest 100 countdown in Australia.
+The Verge described the Dream SMP as a "worldwide phenomenon", with Dream SMP fans creating large amounts of fan fiction, fan art and fan songs.
+A notable fan work, Heat Waves, a Dream SMP fan fiction hosted on Archive of Our Own, reached the top three in kudos on the website.
+It is named after the song "Heat Waves" by Glass Animals, and has been suggested in media coverage as a contributing factor to the song’s popularity, including its performance in the 2020 Triple J Hottest 100.

-"Dream SMP" was listed as a genre in Spotify Wrapped in late 2021.
-The genre encompasses fan-created music about the events of the server, music made by Dream SMP members, and music used in Dream SMP streams, but largely was used as a catchall for music by YouTubers with similar fanbases.
-The artists that are part of the genre include Glass Animals, Wilbur Soot, Toby Fox, Derivakat, and Alec Benjamin.
+“Dream SMP” appeared as a genre label on Spotify, receiving media attention after appearing in Spotify Wrapped in late 2021.
+The label reflected artists commonly streamed by Dream SMP fans, including some with no direct tie to the project, such as Glass Animals and Toby Fox.
+Several of the artists included under the label objected to the categorization.

 The server was visited by several notable guest stars, including KSI, Vikkstar123, LazarBeam, Ninja, Lil Nas X, Pokimane, Corpse Husband, and MrBeast.
-MrBeast staged a game on the server by hiding gift cards worth for Dream SMP members to find, which streamer Tubbo won.